Do you suffer from COPD?

 As a volunteer in a research study, you will see the study doctor for your study visits and regular follow up of your COPD to monitor the effectiveness of the care you’ll receive.
 The results of this research will be used to find out if the investigational treatment being studied will be of benefit to others with COPD, and whether it will be made widely available to all patients with COPD.

 You may qualify to participate in this study if you:

 - Are male or female between the ages of 40 and 85 inclusive

 - Have a history of moderate to very severe COPD

 - Have a history of 2 or more moderate and/or severe COPD exacerbations that required treatment with systemic corticosteroids and/or hospitalization within 52 weeks prior to enrollment

 - Have documented use of triple background therapy for COPD throughout the year prior to enrollment

 You may not qualify to participate if you:

-- Have any planned hospitalization or significant surgical procedure planned during the study
+- Have a scheduled, major surgical procedure during the course of the study

 There are other eligibility requirements that the study doctor will review.
 Only the study doctor can finally determine whether you are eligible to participate in the study or not.